b-rasagna/Drug-Reviews-Sentiment-Classification/README.md

 ### One-Liner Script

-You can also use the helper script:
+Helper script can also be used:

 ```bash
 chmod +x docker_run.sh